x7qiu/LeetCode/LinkedList/README.md

    The `head` node often needs to be handled seperately because there is no node before it.

-## When `pre` node is referenced
+## When `pre` node is needed: Dummy node to the rescue

-Sometimes you need to keep a reference to the node immediately before the `cur` node you are working on, such as when removing all elements of a particular value from the list.
+Sometimes you need to keep reference to the node immediately before the `cur` node you are working on, such as when removing all elements of a particular value from the list.
 The while loop would look like

 ```c
 while (cur){